SotonLM/Data-Engineering/src/division_1_academic/insructions.md

-# Documenting Clean Data
+# ----------------- Documenting Clean Data ---------------------

 Clean data will be stored in the parquet file format.
+This optimizes data reading which is useful for tokenization later.

 Documentation of clean data has the same benefits of documenting raw data, with the addition of it helping with checking reproducability and cleaner debugging.

+## Actual Contents of Data

+- Title
+- Cleaned Version of the Full Text
+- Cleaned Abstract

+We also want these as well:

+- Word Count after Cleaning
+- Character Count after Cleaning

 ## General Identification

+These should be found from the documented raw data file.

 - Source ID of Raw Data used.
 - Hash of Raw Data.
 - Path of the Raw Data File.
+- Fetch Timestamp

 ## Cleaning Quality

 - Cleaning Timestamp.
-- Cleaner Used.
-This could be a separate c
+- Cleaner Script Used.
 - Math Handling.
 A lot of the data, especially ones from this division, will have mathematical expressions written in LaTeX.
 This is to log whether you kept the latex code for the expression, rewrote the expression in some other way or just straight up deleted it.
-My recommendation is to just keep the LaTeX as it is, but having it learn math another way might be cool as long as you document it here.
+My recommendation is to just keep the LaTeX as it is, but having it learn other math syntaxes could help.

--
+- Code Handling.